-How IT teams can improve performance management processes using Microsoft Teams
+How IT can support HR performance management processes using Microsoft

 Cross collaboration isn’t something that happens nearly enough.
 We tend to operate in our silos and seeing our work and projects as exactly that; ours.
 Yet if we listen to the innovators and leaders in the business world we know it needs to happen.